Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 This section involves retrieving the aggregate values that you calculated and persisted in the [Calculate and store clock-time-based aggregate values subsection](#calculate-and-store-clock-time-based-aggregate-values).

-To do this, let's add the definitions and queries required for retrieval to the `TradeApp` stream application that you have already created in the previous section.
+To do this, let's add the definitions and queries required for retrieval to the `TradeApp` stream worker that you have already created in the previous section.

-1. Open the `TradeApp` stream application.
+1. Open the `TradeApp` stream worker in the editor by clicking the **Edit** icon on the stream workers tab.

 2. To retrieve aggregations, you need to make retrieval requests.
 To process these requests, let's define a stream as follows:
     ```sql